Luxury Expedition Ship

 I knew Antarctica would be beautiful.
 I knew it would be dramatic.
 I knew it would be amazing, but what I didn't expect was the irresistable spell it would have on me, and how deeply I would be affected.
 The stunning beauty, the remoteness, and the otherworldly feeling of Antarctica overwhelmed me.
 Equally powerful was the laughter and joy of the people I met who shared in the experience, from the expedition staff to my fellow travelers.
 It was like nothing I had experienced in all my previous travels, and I will forever yearn to return.

 I couldn't have asked for a more perfect ship to explore Antarctica.
-The 112-passenger Sea Spirit had large lounge areas and many expansive and easily accessible decks for viewing the scenery from every angle imaginable.
+The ship had large lounge areas and many expansive and easily accessible decks for viewing the scenery from every angle imaginable.
 My favorite was the wrap-around deck that circled the ship.
 It was easy to get quickly around the ship and to get to know the other travelers onboard.

 We arrived a day earlier than scheduled, and on the afternoon of our third day onboard, we set off for our first landing at Aitcho Island, South Shetlands.
 Here, we encountered the most curious gentoo penguin chicks that nibbled on my pants and jacket and swatted me with their wings as I sat on the beach.
 We all returned to the ship elated, a feeling that lasted for the remainder of our journey.